whitebird-roman-gruzd/whitebird-en-docs/onboardingAPI/README.md

 - **notUSTaxPayer** - bool, Not a U.S. taxpayer
 - **agreedWithOffer** - bool, User’s consent to WhiteBird offer
 - **exchangeInPersonalInterests** - bool, Confirmation that exchange is for personal interests
+- **externalClientId** - string, Optional - client identification number of the user in partner's system

 ### !!
 All fields are required !!